March 26, 2021

 Do you want to buy locally produced eco-friendly wood pellets?

-At the Energy Co-op of Vermont, we have been delivering premium quality wood pellets to our customers since 2008.
-We are proud to feature premium pellets from Vermont Wood Pellet Company which burn hotter and produce less ash than other pellets.
+At the Energy Co-op of Vermont, we have been providing premium quality wood pellets to our customers since 2008.
+We proudly feature pellets from Vermont Wood Pellet Company which burn hotter and produce less ash than other pellets.
 These pellets are always ranked near the top in quality in many national surveys and are made in Vermont from whole debarked premium softwood logs.
 Here is why we recommend them:

 • Heat output - This is measured in BTUs, so look for pellets that have higher BTU ratings.
 The best pellets are in the 8,000-8,500 range.

-• Low Moisture Content - If you use low moisture pellets it won't take as long to light your pellet stove.
+• Low Moisture Content – pellets with low moisture content ignite faster..
 The best pellets have a moisture content of 6.5% and below.

-• Low Ash Content - This describes how much ash is left over in proportion to how much wood was burned.
-Having a lot of ash produced will make your stove run less efficiently, so look for pellets that are labeled "low ash content" A volume of .6% or less is a good choice.
+• Low Ash Content – This describes how much ash is left over in proportion to how much wood was burned.
+Minimal ash production ensures efficient stove operations; choose pellets with labels that contain “low ash content” of 0.6% or less.

 • No additives or bark - Pellets without bark, cardboard, glue, or recycled materials burn hotter and produce less ash.

-Interested in giving the Vermont Wood Pellets a try?
-Just call the Energy Co-op at 802-860-4090 to learn more about our wood pellet delivery program or stop in our headquarters in Colchester to pick up your free bag of wood pellets to "try before you buy".
+Interested in trying Vermont Wood Pellets?
+Contact the Energy Co-op at 802-860-4090 to learn more about our wood pellet delivery program or visit our headquarters in Colchester to receive a free sample bag.